PierreMauger/LushEngine/README.md

 - Loading 3D models
 - 3D skeletal animation
-- Mouse picking on 3D objects
+- Mouse picking on 3D objects (using depth calculation)
 - 3D camera, first and third person
 - Tesselation of terrain (LOD)
 - Advanced lighting using shaders
 - Cubemaps
-- Billboards (LOD and UI)
+- Billboards (for LOD and UI)
-- Engine UI
+- Engine docked UI (Unity-like)
+- Guizmos (Unity-like)
 - C# scripting (in development)

 ## 💻 Requirements

 Libraries are handled by CMake, the required librairies are fetched from their Git Release.\
-Assimp is temporarily not fetched due to it's size.
-Install it on your machine or enable the script manually.
+Some packets are not fetched due to their size and build cost.
+They will be provided in the repository.

 List of external libraries used:
 - OpenGL
 - GLFW
 - GLEW
+- GLM
-- ASSIMP (for import, will be replaced)
+- ASSIMP (not provided)
+- Mono

 ## 🚧 Building